 Discussion and debate on the big issues affecting British Asians.

-Tina Daheley sits in for Nihal and asks if Asians look down on women who drink.
+Nihal asks if women who work look down on women who do not.